-Certificate: High School Level Algebra I and science course with lab.
+Certificate: High School Level Algebra I and science course with lab, EMT license.

 The Emergency Medical Services (EMS) program provides the opportunity to earn a Certificate and/or an Associate in Applied Science Degree to individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations.
-Offered in concert with Atlantic Partners Emergency Services, the program augments a nationally recognized technical core with general education courses.
-The Program is typically taken on a parttime basis over three to four years.
+The program follows nationally recognized standards of instruction developed by the National Highway Traffic Administration (NHTSA) and prepares individuals for certification by the National Registry of EMTs on successful completion of the program and the required post-course examinations.
+The program is typically taken on a part-time basis over three or four years.

-Awards of Completion are given at three levels as students complete technical courses and are prepared to sit for State Licensure and National Certification.
+Awards of Completion are given at three levels as students complete technical courses and are prepared to sit for National certification examinations by the National Registry of EMTs which are a prerequisite to State licensure.
 These three Awards of Completion are:

-- Award for Emergency Medical Technology (EMT): EMS 123 is required. - Award for Advanced Emergency Medical Technician (A-EMT): EMS 123, EMS 201, EMS 202, EMS 205, and EMS 206 are required. - Award for Paramedic: All A-EMT courses as well as EMS 208, EMS 210, EMS 231, EMS 212, EMS 233, EMS 214, EMS 215, EMS 216, and EMS 217.
+- Award for Emergency Medical Technology (EMT): EMS 123 is required. - Award for Advanced Emergency Medical Technician (A-EMT): EMS 123, EMS 201, EMS 202, EMS 205, and EMS 206 are required.

+Award for Paramedic: All A-EMT courses as well as EMS 208, EMS 210, EMS 231, EMS 212, EMS 233, EMS 214, EMS 215, EMS 216, and EMS 217.

-The Emergency Medical Services program is accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP), 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX 75088; 214-703-8992. www.coaemsp.org
+The Emergency Medical Services program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP), 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX 75088; phone 214-703-8992. www.coaemsp.org